libp2p/specs/ROADMAP.md

   [Improve NAT traversal](#improve-nat-traversal).

-**Why?** Dialing is a crucial function of our system and using a non-deterministic, scattershot approach is inefficient.
+**Why?** Dialing is a crucial function of our system and using a non-deterministic, scattershot approach is inefficient both in regards to the number of failed dial attempts and the increased _time to first byte_.

 **Links:**